ProvableHQ/welcome/documentation/aleo/networking/networking.md

 ## Memory Pool

 Full nodes need to keep track of transactions that are eligible to be included in future blocks.
-Because these unconfirmed transactions are not yet included in the blockchain, the node stores them in memory, hence the memory pool.
+Because these unconfirmed transactions are not yet included in the ledger, the node stores them in memory, hence the memory pool.

 Transactions are removed from the memory pool when the node is shut down or when the transactions are included in valid blocks.